-- A. Bid: The Agency will accept bids from market analysts to perform third party market studies for the 2019 tax credit cycle between November 16, 2018 and December 7, 2018. - B. Market Study Fee: A fee for the market study will be paid by the Applicant with the submission of the preliminary tax credit application (preliminary application). - C. Assigning Projects: Upon submission of the preliminary applications, the Agency will contract with analysts.
-The Agency will make its assignments by February 1, 2019.
-The number of projects assigned will be based upon the following: stated capacity, experience with studies in the tax credit program, number of preliminary applications submitted, conflicts of interest and the Agency's evaluation of the analyst capacity based on prior studies submitted. - D. PMA Designation: Analysts must provide the Agency with a proposed Primary Market Area (PMA) for review as soon as possible but no later than February 15, 2019.
+- A. Bid: The Agency will accept bids from market analysts to perform third party market studies for the 2020 tax credit cycle between November 15, 2019 and December 6, 2019. - B. Market Study Fee: A fee for the market study will be paid by the Applicant with the submission of the preliminary tax credit application (preliminary application). - C. Assigning Projects: Upon submission of the preliminary applications, the Agency will contract with analysts.
+The Agency will make its assignments by February 7, 2020.
+The number of projects assigned will be based upon the following: stated capacity, experience with studies in the tax credit program, number of preliminary applications submitted, conflicts of interest and the Agency's evaluation of the analyst capacity based on prior studies submitted. - D. PMA Designation: Analysts must provide the Agency with a proposed Primary Market Area (PMA) for review as soon as possible but no later than February 21, 2020.
 Each site must include a map of the PMA CLEARLY DEPICTING THE CENSUS TRACTS on the map that make up the PMA.
 Analysts must use a conservative, market supported PMA delineation and conduct local interviews to determine cultural nuances, geographic factors or other relevant factors.
-Analysts must describe the methodology and reasoning used to define the PMA.
-The Agency will respond via email within 48 hours of receipt. - E. Analysts Contact with Applicants: Once the PMA designation is complete, analysts may contact Applicants to ensure they have all the information necessary to complete the market study.
+Analysts must describe the methodology and reasoning used to define the PMA. - E. Analysts Contact with Applicants: Once the PMA designation is complete, analysts may contact Applicants to ensure they have all the information necessary to complete the market study.
 Analysts must not discuss PMA delineations with Applicants until the study is complete.